Nihil1996/test/README.md

 1. Run terminal
 2. Before running the program login as root on the terminal with sudo su
+3. Search the program and add authority with chmod +x command
-3. Type into terminal ./mail.sh
+4. Type into terminal ./mail.sh